Edinburgh Gardens Heritage Reviews, Plans and Studies

 North Fitzroy Heritage Study – Jacob Lewis Vines 1978

-The oldest heritage study in any of the Yarra Council’s according to the timeline.
+The oldest heritage study in the City of Yarra, according to Council’s timeline.

 YARRA CITY COUNCIL ORDINARY MEETING OF COUNCIL MINUTES